Bread Dad

 Cranberry Bread with Dried Cranberries

-This cranberry bread (with dried cranberries) recipe should take you roughly 10 minutes to prepare and clean up.
-Please be aware that this is an oven-baked recipe.
+Homemade cranberry bread is super easy to make and is perfect as a snack or dessert.
+Your family will love it!
+FYI – This is an oven-baked recipe.
 It is not made with a bread machine.
 You will also find a printable and “pin-able” recipe at the bottom of this page.
-If you liked this recipe, we hope you will leave a comment below and give us a 5 star rating.

 Ingredients – Cranberry Bread with Dried Cranberries